 Hours later, I returned to the scene of the crime and retrieved the book, taping it back together at the spine; I also somehow repaired my momentary break with my mom.
 And looking back, I think that ripping up and taping things back together became, in many ways, my relationship to the conventions I lived with.
 Some I rejected; I never played soccer again.
 (Though I did learn to love the World Cup after I left.)
 But I also started to realize that I didn’t need to share everything with my parents or family — that they would never understand some of my interests, and it would be up to me to find a space to explore them.

 By the time I finally did get to New York, for college, I realized that Amy Fisher had been completely ignored, or long forgotten, by my classmates.
 At best, she was treated as an irrelevant and trashy bit of Long Island lore.
-I moved on as well, aided by the books of another suburban Jewish American who scandalized her culture: the critic Susan Sontag.
+I moved on as well, aided by the books of another woman with great hair who scandalized U.S. culture: the critic Susan Sontag.
 She helped me link my sense of outsiderness in Barranquilla’s bubble to bigger concepts, like the nuclear family and suburban consumerism.